 With seven studios, encompassing 74 soundstages in five countries on four continents, the Pinewood Group takes on the filmmaking challenges of a constantly expanding digital age, under the leadership of a team whose members remain committed to serving the filmmaking communities in five nations with a renewed strength unprecedented in cinema history!

 And though some may still question the 007 Stage's ability to function, its fans continue to marvel at its incredible usefulness and inventive modernism!

-Continuing throughout the summer (but for an all-too-limited time, alas), New York City's all-superspy museum, Spyscape, 928 8th Avenue, Midtown Manhattan, presents DRIVEN!
+Continuing throughout the summer (but for an all-too-limited time, alas), New York City's all-superspy museum, Spyscape, 928 8th Avenue, Midtown Manhattan, brings you DRIVEN!
 007xSPYSCAPE, the ONLY James Bond exhibition in the Big Apple.
 Specifically emphasizing 007's ride, his trusty Aston Martin DB5, the exhibit looks at the process that went into the development of the Bond movies.
 This unprecedented treasure trove has weapons and gadgets from Q's Workshop; sketches drawn by Production Designer Ken Adam; AND an interactive journey behind the scenes at the finale of Skyfall!
 Bond fans are guaranteed a fantastic holiday amidst these one-of-a-kind items from the secret caverns underneath Pinewood's Iver Heath facility.
 Tickets: $23, adults, $18, kids.
 Hours: 10 a.m-9 p.m.